Got a virus on your Mac? Here’s how to remove it

 - Look down the list and click on any extensions that look suspicious.
 Read the description of the extension.
 If you don’t remember installing it, click Uninstall.

 - Repeat until you’ve removed all the extensions you don’t want.

 - Launch Chrome.

 - Select More Tools and choose Extensions from the menu that appears.

-- Look over the extensions in the browser window and click Remove on any that you don’t recognise.
+- Look over the extensions in the browser window and click Remove on any that you don’t recognize.

 - Launch Firefox.

-- Click the Extensions tab and remove on any you don’t recognise.
+- Click the Extensions tab and remove any you don’t recognize.